-Last updated on December 28th, 2024
+Last updated on January 4th, 2025

 A boiler losing pressure regularly means you have a problem with the boiler or the central heating system.
 The most common reason is a leak, which could be anywhere on the system.
+I have been a full-time heating engineer for over a decade, and a boiler losing pressure is normally easy to fix.

-- A Leak on the central heating system
+- A Leak

-- The expansion vessel has lost its air
+- Expansion vessel has lost its air

 - Pressure relief valve passing water

-A leak on the heating system
+A leak

-The most common problem I get called out to when a boiler is losing pressure is a leak somewhere on the central heating system.
+The most common problem I get called out to on a boiler that keeps losing pressure is a leak.
+This could be anywhere; a radiator, a radiator pipe under the floor, the boiler, literally anywhere on the heating system.

-If the leak is not on a radiator, you should check under the boiler and any other heating pipes on show around the house.
-If you can’t find the leak anywhere on your heating system, it could be under the floor.
+If the leak is not on a radiator, check under the boiler and any other heating pipes on show around the house.
+If you can’t find the leak, it could be under the floor.
+This means the floor will have to come up, or, you can try adding some leak sealer to the system if it’s a small leak.

-Expansion vessel location
+Expansion vessel

 Pressure relief valve passing

-A PRV protects your central heating system from building up too much pressure and causing a radiator or boiler to blow up.
+All pressurised heating systems must have a safety device called a pressure relief valve (PRV).
+A PRV protects your system from building up too much pressure and causing a radiator or boiler to blow up.
 PRVs can leak because they get little bits of debris or dirt stuck in them when they open to release the high pressure.

 Slow Pressure Drop?
 If your boiler pressure keeps dropping slowly and it’s not rising to 3 bar first, you should check your copper blow-off (overflow) pipe outside for dripping water.
 If it’s dripping, you will need to replace the pressure relief valve.
+Make sure the pressure is not rising before replacing it because the new PRV will leak if something is causing the pressure to rise.

 Filling loop letting by

-Another reason for losing pressure could be your filling loop being open slightly or broken.
+Another reason for losing pressure could be your filling loop being slightly open or broken.
 This will cause the pressure to rise to 3 bar and the PRV to blow the system water outside.
-Sometimes the valves on the filling loop are not closed properly after topping the pressure up, causing the system to slowly fill with too much water and pressure.
+Sometimes the valves on the filling loop are not closed properly after topping the pressure up, and sometimes the valve just doesn’t close fully anymore because of dirt or damage and the filling loop valve needs to be replaced.

 Pressure rising first